Neuronavigation read-in¶

 Extracting neuronavigation coordinates for post-hoc ultrasound simulations is critical to verify and predict the focus of the realized stimulation sites during neuromodulation experiments.
 Neuronavigation systems provide spatial tracking of the ultrasound transducer position relative to the individual subject’s anatomy in real-time.

-Multiple Localite file types are supported.
-Both are parsed via the same pipeline (neuronav_compute_series_statistics), which handles single markers, repeated trigger trains, and multi-position recordings uniformly.
+Three Localite XML file types are supported.
+All are parsed via the same pipeline (neuronav_compute_series_statistics), which handles single markers, repeated trigger trains, and multi-position recordings uniformly.

 Multiple triggers can be sent during stimulation to acquire updates to the transducer location over time.
 Files are named TMSTrigger/TriggerMarkers_Coil0_<timestamp>.
 Recorded locations are averaged within each position series (identified by time-gap segmentation).
 Multiple positions per recording session are supported.